-The Days PV serves as one for the anime.
-In it, Azami, Tsukihiko, and Shion take a train to somewhere, with Azami's train passing by the train from the Anime's ED.
+The Days PV serves as one for Mekakucity Actors.
+In it, Azami, Tsukihiko, and Shion take a train to somewhere, with Azami's train passing by the train from the anime's ED.
 Azami wanted her family to live together in an endless world, and thus they are taking the inbound train into the Daze.
-Hiyori's train, in that case, is taking the train out of the Daze, reflecting the ending of the anime where she and everyone managed to survive the events of the story.
+Hiyori's train, in that case, is taking the outbound route, reflecting the ending of the series where she and the rest of the Gang managed to survive the events of the story.

 Why was Shintaro complaining about the hot summer weather when he could have just taken his jacket off?
 At the end, it's obvious why he wouldn't want to take it off.
 Red is the color of the hero.

 In the videogame Hatsune Miku: Project DIVA 2nd, the song Kagerou Daze is playable.
 This song can also be translated as Heat-Haze Daze.
 One module usable by Kagamine Rin in this game is "Heat Haze".
 The main colors of the module?
 Black and red.